cloud-bulldozer/benchmark-operator/docs/hammerdb.md

 The above is the additional changes required to run hammerdb in vms.

-There several options to store database data on VM, the default on is ephemeral:
+There several options to store database data on VM, the default one is ephemeral:

 PVC: The data will be stored on Container Storage, it's required a Pre-installed Container Storage

 The `pvc` feature is `true` for enabling container storage PVC on VM, there several parameters that must be configured:

-`pvc_storageclass` for pvc storage class (`kubectl get sc`) `pvc_pvcaccessmode` can be one of ReadWriteOnce,ReadOnlyMany,ReadWriteMany Default: ReadWriteOnce `pvc_pvcvolumemode` can be one of Filesystem,Block Default: Filesystem `pvc_storagesize` the PVC storage size
+`pvc_storageclass` for pvc storage class (`kubectl get sc`)

+`pvc_pvcaccessmode` can be one of ReadWriteOnce,ReadOnlyMany,ReadWriteMany Default: ReadWriteOnce

+`pvc_pvcvolumemode` can be one of Filesystem,Block Default: Filesystem

+`pvc_storagesize` the PVC storage size

 HostPath: The data will be stored on the local disk where the OS is placed.

 The `hostpath` feature is `true` for enabling HostPath on VM, there several parameters that must be configured:

-`hostpath_path` The image path to hold the hostPath `hostpath_storagesize` the HostPath storage size
+`hostpath_path` The image path to hold the hostPath

+`hostpath_storagesize` the HostPath storage size

 examples: